-If a student scores 0-20 questions correct (0-57%) on the Chemistry Placement Exam or CPE (placing them into CHEM 1301, Preparatory Chemistry) the student has the option to demonstrate content mastery through the ALEKS (Assessment and Learning in Knowledge Spaces) program.
-Entry into CHEM 1307 can be permitted by achieving 95% content mastery in TTU's ALEKS course.
-The last day to complete the ALEKS course in time to take CHEM 1307 in the Fall of 2014 is Sunday August 17, 2014 at 11:59 PM.
-From the time of registering for ALEKS you will have access to the system for 11 weeks, although only scores attained prior to Sunday August 17, 2014 at 11:59 PM are eligible for enrolling in CHEM 1307 for the Fall 2014 term.
+An alternative exists for a student who scores 0-20 questions correct (0-57%) on the Chemistry Placement Exam or CPE.
+Instead of taking CHEM 1301 before 1307, the student has the option to demonstrate content mastery through the ALEKS (Assessment and Learning in Knowledge Spaces) online system.
+Entry into CHEM 1307 can be permitted by achieving 95% content mastery in the ALEKS Preparation for CHEM 1307 course.

 - Go to the ALEKS website: http://www.aleks.com/sign_up